Borderline Personality Disorder Manipulation: Signs and How to Respond

 Image Source: unsplash

 People with borderline personality disorder may act like a victim.
-This often comes from their fear of being left alone.
-They might use emotional blackmail, saying things like, “If you leave, I don’t know what I’ll do.”
-These words show their inner struggles, not a plan to hurt you.
+This often comes from their abandonment issues.
+They might use emotional blackmail, saying things like, "If you leave, I don't know what I'll do."
+These words show their inner struggles and emotional instability, not a plan to hurt you.

-When you face emotional blackmail, try to see the fear behind it.
-Stay calm and set clear boundaries.
+When you face emotional manipulation, try to see the fear behind it.
+Stay calm and set clear emotional boundaries.
 This helps both you and the person with BPD handle the situation better.

 Triangulation and Relationship Dynamics

-Triangulation happens when someone with BPD brings a third person into a problem.
+Triangulation happens when someone with BPD brings a third person into a problem, creating interpersonal chaos.
 This can cause confusion and stress for everyone involved.
-You might feel stuck and unsure of what to do.
+You might feel stuck and unsure of how to navigate these unstable relationships.

 Triangulation affects relationships in different ways: